 One email alone is not going to accomplish all these goals.
 You’ll need to continuously provide value and engage your audience until they are ready to speak with a salesperson.
 You can improve and refine your nurture process over time, so don’t worry about nailing it on your first try.

-Once a prospect has decided they are ready to speak with a salesperson, you’ll want to make sure that hand off is as smooth as possible.
+Once a prospect has decided they are ready to speak with a salesperson, you need to make sure that hand off is as smooth as possible.
 This means providing your sales team with as much context and information on that lead as you can.
 This will help them create better and more focused conversations that have higher close rates.

 Paid media can be a huge traffic driver and lead source for your business.
 However, without a proper nurture strategy in place, you will undoubtedly be letting some of those valuable ad dollars go to waste.